facebookincubator/ForgeArmory/ttps/persistence/macos/launchagent/README.md

 1. **launchagent**:
   - Build the `launchagent.swift` source into a compiled binary.
   - Execute the compiled binary.
-It creates the script at the specified path and the `~/Library/LaunchAgents/com.ttpforgelaunchagent.plist` to invoke the script.
+It creates the TTP at the specified path and the `~/Library/LaunchAgents/com.ttpforgelaunchagent.plist` to invoke the TTP.
 It then loads this agent with `launchctl`.
   - Run a cleanup step that will:
     1. Delay for 15 seconds before starting the cleanup process.
     1. Use `launchctl` to unload the `.plist`.